Corn “Scuffle”

 Description

-A family favorite recipe from my childhood that deserves a mainstay on any dinner table.
+This corn souffle recipe is a family favorite from my childhood that deserves a mainstay on any dinner table.

 Ingredients